thomased/thomased.github.io/tools.md

 A small arena with slots in the walls to hold 30 mm pieces of card.
 Useful for walking colour/stimulus choice assays.
 The download includes a six-card and eight-card version.

 **[Download]({{ site.url }}/tools/col_arena.zip)** (.zip file)
+  - col_arena_6.sty: six-card version of the arena
+  - col_arena_8.sty: eight-card version of the arena
 ---

 ## Artificial 'flowers' with base